alexandroid000/alexandroid000.github.io/_pages/about.md

   - /about.html
 ---

-I develop computational approaches for designing and controlling systems of mobile robotic agents.
-I am targeting applications in entomology, forestry, ecology, micro-robotics for health and microbiology.
-These settings are challenging for traditional approaches to control and planning for mobile robots, due to unpredictable environmental forces or being unamenable to high-fidelity sensing and communication technologies.
-How can we identify and leverage structure in the complex environment to make our robots more robust?
-How can we formalize the trade-offs seen in systems with embodied intelligence?
-And how can we bring our insights from research to bear on practical systems that can assist humanity and our planet?

-My work addresses both:
-- theoretical questions about formalization of robotic tasks, representations, and resource requirements; and
-- practical questions about system design and resilience.
+I develop computational approaches to designing and controlling systems of mobile robotic agents, especially those that use embodied intelligence or are strongly influenced by spatio-temporal characteristics of their environment.
+My work addresses both theoretical questions about formalization of robotic tasks, representations, and resource requirements, and practical questions about system design and resilience.

+My work targets settings that are challenging for traditional approaches to control and planning for mobile robots, such as:

+- persistent environmental monitoring, specifically in forestry, ecology, and robot-animal interactions (especially insects);
+- environment-driven underactuated research platforms, such as drifting buoys or balloons; and
+- micro-scale agents for medical and microbiological research.

+Given these contexts, my work aims to make multi-robot systems more scalable by reducing per-robot resource use, such as battery size, sensor resolution and calibration, and wireless communication.
+Given the design constraints and objectives, we need novel algorithmic approaches to enable provable guarantees on system performance and robustness even when the system is nondeterministic, chaotic, or under-actuated.
-Given design constraints inspired by challenging real-world settings, we develop systems that are *minimal* in terms of the sensing, actuation, computational, or other resource requirements.
-Minimal agents enable scalable systems due to their lower cost and size requirements, but we need novel algorithmic approaches that allow for provable guarantees on performance and robustness for systems that may have complex or chaotic behavior, or be severely under-actuated.
-Part of achieving real-world robustness and safety is the principled design of interfaces and specifications, so my work also involves human-computer/robot interaction (HCI/HRI).
+Part of achieving real-world robustness and safety involves the principled design of interfaces and specifications where humans are in the loop, so my work also involves human-computer/robot interaction (HCI/HRI) and programming languages.

+At its core, my research seeks to answer these questions:

+- How can we identify and leverage structure in robot-environment interactions to reduce per-agent resource requirements?
+- How can we formalize the system design trade-offs seen in systems with embodied intelligence, where information processing is offloaded to the robot's embodiment?
+- How can we bring our insights from research to bear on practical systems that can assist humanity and our planet?

 I have published at conferences such as [ICRA](https://www.ieee-ras.org/conferences-workshops/fully-sponsored/icra),